Michiepaiper/alx-low_level_programming/0x02-functions_nested_loops/README.md

 11. This is about Writing a function that prints all natural numbers from n to 98, followed by a new line.

+12. This includes a function that prints the n times table, starting with 0.